 Have a look at this John Baldessari image, where he assigns himself a task to complete the work.
 The titles often give you a sense of the instruction he used to start:

-MAKE: You will follow an instruction developed by John Baldessari (1970) – one of my favourites:
+MAKE: You will follow an instruction developed by John Baldessari (1970) – as the system for generating a work.
+This is one of my favourites: